So we had a drive-by caller called in Mr. Sterdley.

 This other guy, Doug Baldwin, scores a touchdown and pretends to drop his pants, take a dump on the football.

-Um in baseball, you have players that do not run out ground balls to first base.
+In baseball, you have players that do not run out ground balls to first base.

-Uh or but in in football, any of these other unsportsmanlike or taunting penalties that players get or unsportsmanlike they get for improper celebrating in the ends.
+But in football, any of these other unsportsmanlike or taunting penalties that players get or unsportsmanlike they get for improper celebrating in the ends and the rule is the rule.

 Where are coaches on this?

-I got, I mean, I was coached, I was told you're gonna hustle.
+I got, I mean, I was coached.

-I remember when I played high school football, and I didn't get away with this For very long.
+I remember when I played high school football and I didn't get away with this for very long.

 The end of every practice was sprints.